Jbleezy/BO1-Reimagined/README.md

 * Zombies now randomly choose between two animations when tearing down wall barriers

 ## Zombies
+* Removed collision from zombies as soon as they are dead
 * Fixed a bug where zombies would bleed out occasionally if they were standing in the same spot they were 30 seconds ago
 * For zombies to not bleed out, a player must now have line of sight to the zombie in addition to looking at the zombie
 * Zombies will now not bleed out if they are in an active zone in addition to being close to a player